-Christina Wright-Ivanova, hailed by critics as “a brilliant pianist" (Wiener Zeitung, Vienna) and “an ideal partner" (Huffington Post), is currently Assistant Professor of Music and the Coordinator of Piano/Collaborative Piano at Keene State College, New Hampshire.
-Dr. Wright-Ivanova has significant experience as both an instrumental and vocal collaborative artist, and frequently performs solo recitals with a special focus on new music.
+Christina Wright-Ivanova, hailed by critics as “a brilliant pianist" (Wiener Zeitung, Vienna) and “an ideal partner" (Huffington Post), is currently based in Boston, and serves as Assistant Professor of Music, Coordinator of Piano & Collaborative Piano at Keene State College, NH.

-For the past four seasons, she has served as the Artistic Director for the ‘Bijou de la Vida Concert Series’, serving Little Italy and the North End community in Boston.
-She holds degrees from the University of Texas at Austin (DMA), New England Conservatory (MM) and the University of Victoria, Canada (BM). www.christinajwright.com
+For the past five seasons, she has served as the Artistic Director for the ‘Bijou de la Vida Concert Series’ (North End Performing Arts Center) serving Little Italy and the North End community in Boston.
+She holds degrees from the University of Texas at Austin (DMA), New England Conservatory (MM) and the University of Victoria, Canada (BM).

 She has had radio appearances on Deutschland Radio, WDR3 Kultur Radio, Bayerischer Rundfunk (BR Klassik, Munich), Radio Caracas (Venezuela), WORD Madison, WRUV Radio Vermont, and Norddeutscher Rundfunk (NDR), and can be heard on New World Records, MSR Classics, Roven Records (NAXOS), and ARS Produktion.